-The system features 1 MB of VRAM that will be used to store the frame-buffer, textures and other resources the GPU will need to access almost instantly.
-In theory, with the available amount of VRAM one could allocate a massive frame-buffer of 1024×512 pixels with 16-bit colours or a realistic one of 960×512 pixels with 24-bit colours allowing to draw the best frames any game has ever shown… This sounds pretty impressive right?
+With the available amount of VRAM (1 whole megabyte), one could allocate a massive frame buffer of 1024×512 pixels with 16-bit colours or a realistic one of 960×512 pixels with 24-bit colours - allowing to draw the best frames any game has ever shown… This sounds pretty impressive, right?
 Well, it does raise a couple of issues, for instance:

-Alright, so let’s have a 16 bpp 640x480 buffer instead, which leaves 424 KB of VRAM for materials.
+All right, so let’s have a 16 bpp 640x480 buffer instead, which leaves 424 KB of VRAM for materials.
 So far so good?
-Again, such resolution may be fine on CRT monitors, but not really noticeable on those 90s TVs everyone had at their homes.
+Again, such resolution may be fine on CRT monitors, but not particularly noticeable on those 90s TVs everyone had at their homes.
 Then, is there any way to optimise the frame-buffer?
 Introducing adjustable frame-buffers.

-Overall, our suggested layout only consumes 600 KB of VRAM.
-The rest (424 KB) was often used to store colour lookup-tables and textures that, combined with 2 KB of texture cache available, results in a very convenient and efficient setup.
+Overall, Halkun’s layout only consumes 600 KB of VRAM.
+The rest (424 KB) can be used to store colour lookup tables and textures that, combined with 2 KB of texture cache available, results in a very convenient and efficient setup.

-Finally, it is worth mentioning that VRAM can be mapped using multiple colour depths simultaneously, meaning that we could allocate a 16 bpp frame-buffer next to 24 bpp bitmaps (e.g. FMV frames).
+Finally, it is worth mentioning that VRAM can be mapped using multiple colour depths simultaneously, meaning that programmers can allocate a 16 bpp frame buffer next to 24 bpp bitmaps (used by FMV frames, for instance).
 This is another feature facilitating further optimisation of space.